Aasmund Bjørkan: Post-playing career

 Ahead of the 2006 season he was offered the job as head coach of Steigen SK.
 This did not happen; instead he was hired at Bodø/Glimt as a player developer.
 Ahead of the 2009 season he was hired as the new head coach for second-tier club Alta IF.
 After two seasons there Bjørkan moved to become the new head coach for Ranheim from 1 January 2011, where he replaced Per Joar Hansen who took over the Norwegian under-21 team.
 Bjørkan led the team to a fourth and a seventh place in the First Division, and left the club after the 2012 season when his contract expired.

 Bjørkan was linked to the vacant position as head coach of Bodø/Glimt ahead of the 2013 season, but after the club hired Jan Halvor Halvorsen as head coach, he was hired as his assistant coach.
 When Jan Halvor Halvorsen left Bodø/Glimt after the 2015 season, Bjørkan was appointed head coach.
 In his first season in charge, Bodø/Glimt was relegated to the 1. divisjon.
 Bjørkan stayed at the club, Bodø/Glimt won the 2017 1. divisjon with a 16 point margin, and Bjørkan was named the 1. divisjon manager of the year.

+Personal life

+Bjørkan's son Fredrik André is also a professional footballer, currently playing for Bodø/Glimt as a left-back.